sourcery-ai-experiments/jaar/README.md

 ## 0.0 About jaar

 `jaar` is a python library for listening to the climate of a community.
-Individual voices are aggregated by a listener into a coherant goal that can include promises of actions and/or promises of being.
+Individual positions are aggregated by a listener into a coherant goal that can include promises of actions and/or promises of being.
 Listening and acting on it.

 A healer's goal in the community is built by the the weighted intreprtation of